Vinland: L'Anse aux Meadows

+Vinland in Colonial Discourses

+Sverrir Jakobsson notes that there are no contemporary written records of journeys to Vinland - pointing out that the earliest mentions of the location occurred in 1070 and 1120.
+Jakobsson points out that there are contradictions between Eiriks saga rautha and the Graenlandinga saga and that their textual history suggests they were composed independently of each other and he is highly critical of treating the sagas as a cohesive unit.
+He also suggests that attempts at "harmonizing the evidence of the sagas with the modern belief that journeys were directed towards North America" has led to gaps in the scholarship surrounding the sagas.
+He notes references to Vinland in Icelandic manuscripts from around 1300 indicated Vinland as being in Africa.
+He treats this as being the influence of the medieval Catholic epistemology which only supported the existence of three continents.
+Based on this textual interpretation Jakobsson considers that the Norse travels to Vinland failed to discover America as they did not bring about the paradigmatic shift in Christian geography of later voyages to the New World.

+According to Christopher Crocker, the search for Vinland is appropriately contextualized as a form of colonial construction of history.
+He suggests that centering Norse expeditions to North America play into the Vanishing Indian trope and allow for the continued centering of European historical narratives farther back into the history of North America, at the expense of Indigenous people.
+He points out that the claims of Beothuck extinction which the Vinland narrative supported were used by British settlers to deny Mi'kmaq land claims.
+Anette Kolodny suggests that attempts to situate Vinland in New England "owed much to the fact that, by 1850 and the decades beyond, New England was in decline, and this effort reflected the attempt to recapture glory for the region.

 Life in Vinland

 The main resources that the people of Vinland relied on were wheat, berries, wine and fish.
 However, the wheat in the Vinlandic context is sandwort and not traditional wheat, and the grapes mentioned are native North American grapes, because the European grape (Vitis vinifera) and wheat (Triticum sp.) existing in the New World before the Viking arrival in the tenth century is highly unlikely.
 Both the sagas reference a river and a lake that had an abundance of fish.
 The sagas specifically mention salmon, and note how the salmon that was encountered was larger than any salmon they had seen before.

 Before arriving in Vinland, the Norsemen imported their lumber from Norway while in Greenland and had occasional birch trees for firewood.
 Therefore, the timber they acquired in North America increased their supply of wood.